daria-serkova/aws-cdk/documents-management/README.md

 8. **Infrastructure as Code:** Uses AWS CloudFormation and AWS CDK for infrastructure deployment and management.
 9. **Scalability and Flexibility:** Designed to be easily scalable and adaptable for various document management use cases.

+## Technology Stack

+- **AWS CloudFormation / AWS CDK:** Infrastructure as Code (IaC) for deploying the solution.
+- **TypeScript:** Programming language.
+- **S3:** Documents storage.
+- **Lambda:** Process document uploads and handle verification.
+- **API Gateway:** Expose APIs for document upload and retrieval.
+- **DynamoDB:** Store metadata about the documents, including verification status.
+- **CloudWatch:** Logs management.
+- **AWS KMS (Key Management Service):** Encrypt documents and metadata.
+- **Amazon SNS (Simple Notification Service):** Send notifications.
+- **AWS IAM:** Manage permissions and roles.
+- **Amazon Cognito:** Manage user authentication and authorization.

 ## Key Aspects

-- All stack resources have set of required tags attached
+- All stack resources have set of required tags attached.
-- All stack resources send logs into specified CloudWatch group
+- All stack resources send logs into specified CloudWatch group.
 - All architecture diagrams (PlantUML and Draw.io formats) are located inside `architecture` folder.
 Install corresponding extensions to see them inside VSC.
+- All API endpoints are located inside `postman-collection` folder.
+Import environment and collection from it into local Postman for testing purposes.